seanhegede/queueing308-/README.md

-## Bayside General Hospital — Diagnostic Imaging Process Improvement
+## Bayside General Hospital: Diagnostic Imaging Process Improvement

 A data-driven operations analysis of the outpatient diagnostic imaging workflow at Bayside General Hospital, using service blueprinting, M/M/c queueing theory, and Monte Carlo simulation to identify bottlenecks and redesign the patient journey for improved throughput and experience.